Now you have a little more space to breathe. This itinerary also starts at the Eiffel Tower, but then takes off in another direction.

 If the lines for the elevators are too long, climb the stairs to the first floor.
-But for a better view, you’ll have to stand on line for the elevators to the second floor or, for a serious thrill, the third.
-You can beat the crowds with some forward planning, though, by reserving your ticket and an allocated time-slot on the tower’s website.
+But for a better view, you’ll have to stand in line for the elevators to the second floor or, for a serious thrill, the third.
+You can beat the crowds with some forward planning, though, by reserving your ticket and an allocated time-slot from the tower’s website.

 Take the RER C to St-Michel–Notre-Dame.

 Admire the Place St-Michel and the Boul’ Mich (boulevard St-Michel) and try to imagine it all filled with long-haired students throwing pavés (paving stones) during the heady days of May 1968, when protesters brought the country to a standstill.
-Then wander up the boulevard and consider stopping in at the Musée de Cluny.
-After, continue up past the dome of La Sorbonne (one of France’s oldest universities, founded in 1257) to the Luxembourg Gardens.
+Then wander up the boulevard and consider stopping in at the Musée de Cluny ★★ (p. ###).
+After, continue up past the dome of La Sorbonne (one of France’s oldest universities, founded in 1257) to the Jardin du Luxembourg ★★★ (p. ###).
 Either picnic here or settle down at a nearby table:

 If it’s a weekday and you are hungry, enjoy a terrific meal at La Ferrandaise, about a block away.
-If you just want something light, and/or La Ferrandaise is closed, stop in for a croque-monsieur (a French version of a grilled-cheese sandwich) or a salad at Le Rostand, a Belle Epoque cafe with a lovely terrace just across the street from the gardens (6 place Edmond Rostand, 6th arrond.; [tel] 01-43-54-61-58; RER: Luxembourg).
+If you just want something light, and/or La Ferrandaise is closed, stop in for a croque-monsieur (a French version of a grilled cheese sandwich) or a salad at Le Rostand, a Belle Epoque cafe with a lovely terrace just across the street from the gardens (6 pl.
+Edmond Rostand, 6th arrond.; 01-43-54-61-58; RER: Luxembourg).